 There are countless negative health effects from tobacco use but, despite our knowledge of the habit, it’s hard to quit tobacco.
 It’s best to take it one day at a time.
-The Great American Smokeout on November 21 is a smart day to start quitting.
+The Great American Smokeout on the third Thursday of each November is a smart day to start quitting.

 From stained teeth to serious sickness, tobacco can and will hurt your health.
 Most of us know the usual side effects, but let’s look at some of them.